New technology and B.C.'s fast charger network make it possible

 Once considered primarily as a low-carbon option to the daily commute, electric vehicles (EVs) are breaking out of city limits as a fast, fun, and convenient road tripper.

 EV ranges are increasing all the time.
 By 2022, the average range of new EVs is expected to be 440 km, enough to make the lengthy drive from Kamloops to Victoria without recharging your car’s battery pack.
+The variety of affordable electric vehicles is also expanding to accommodate the needs of families and others who want space for five or more passengers and/or generous cargo space.

 Just as important to the road tripper is the availability of fast charging stations – where you can plug in and charge your car to 80% capacity in 30 to 40 minutes – along the highways of B.C.
 There are now more than 250 fast charging stations across the province including 70 (and counting) operated by BC Hydro.
 That's in addition to the more than 1,000 Level 2 public charging stations, which generally offer free charging.